 Pixel Icon has an amazing guide to the best practices of App Store icon design and even offers a free template.

 faberNovel‘s Baptiste Benezet explained to ReadWriteWeb the impact app size had on sales for his iPhone app:

 Once the RATP application download was reduced below 10Mb, the company saw its largest sales peak ever as users were able to access the service via their 3G networks (rather than via the web-based App store).

 Encourage your users to rate and review your app.
 There are a number of scripts out there that automate this.
 Appirater is one of the more popular ones and targets dedicated users.
-The script launches into action if a user has had the app for 30 days and ran it at least 15 times; automatically generating a friendly request to rate the app in the App Store.
+The script launches into action if a user has had the app for 30 days and ran it at least 15 times.
+It automatically generates a friendly request to rate the app in the App Store.

 This is an easy, unobtrusive way to get a large number of reviews from some of your app’s heaviest users.
 You can have push notifications come through asking or encouraging your users to leave a review.
 In-app calls to action to leave a review work well too.
-Find ways to gently ask for reviews without being overly annoying.